saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `resigningEnabled`
 <p><small>| BOOLEAN | <span className="sauceDBlue">Real Devices Only</span> |</small></p>

 Appium override setting that enables the resigning (iOS) or instrumentation (Android) of apps on the Sauce Labs side, allowing the usage of the other capabilities listed in this section.
+See [Resigning Enablements](/mobile-apps/automated-testing/ipa-files/#sauce-resigning-enablements) for more information.

 ---
 ### `sauceLabsImageInjectionEnabled`